Relativistic Cosmological Perturbation Theory and the Evolution of Small-Scale Inhomogeneities: Derivation of the Generalised Cosmological Perturbation Theory

 Expression (\ref{driekrom}) is the local perturbation to the global spatial curvature $R_\nul$ due to a local density perturbation.

 Finally, $\theta_\een$ is the first-order perturbation to the expansion scalar $\theta\equiv u^\mu{}_{;\mu}$.
 Using that $u^\mu_\nul=\delta^\mu{}_0$, one gets

 where $\vartheta_\een$ is the divergence of the spatial part of the perturbed four-velocity $u^\mu_\een$.
 The quantities (\ref{driekrom}) and (\ref{fes5}) play an important role in the derivation of the manifestly covariant and gauge-invariant perturbation theory~(\ref{subeq:final}).
+Since $u^i_\een(t,\bm{x})\neq0$, the coordinate system can \emph{not} be co-moving in the perturbed universe.